IvanAksionau/selenium-docker/README.md

- # Selenium based test framework based on docker containers
+ # Selenium based test framework + execution in docker containers

 The list of some basic Linux commands using in this course.
 - Print the current working directory - pwd